 When this occurs, the two data systems are incompatible, massively reducing their value.
 Resolving these issues retrospectively is very challenging and thus establishing a data model up-front will help reduce the amount of data wrangling required prior to integration.

 Regulatory compliance often restricts data access due to the sensitive nature of the data.
 This is particularly common in Precision Medicine with patient identifiable information such as clinical and genomic data.
 However, if such data cannot be accessed then it cannot be integrated and the data system becomes siloed.

 Whilst the importance of data security should not be undermined, data should also be accessible to those who need it.
-An organisation should ask itself if their data cannot be accessed then why is it being stored?
+An organisation should ask itself if its data cannot be accessed then why is it being stored?
 Again, it is preferable to preempt this with simple, logical and clear data access policies, enforced by a data integration platform, with the appropriate control of access and roles and auditing of data access.

 A key sector that is yet to reap the full benefits of data integration is Precision Medicine.
-It is now commonplace to profile a patient’s DNA, RNA and protein sequences using a multitude of fast evolving technologies.
-This results in a high volume of multi omic big data where data integration remains challenging.
+It is now commonplace to profile a patient's DNA, RNA and protein sequences using a multitude of fast-evolving technologies.
+This results in a high volume of multi-omic big data where data integration remains challenging.

 Revealing the complex interaction between biomolecules such as RNA, DNA and protein will accelerate drug development, biomarker discovery and patient stratification strategies.
-Healthcare leaders and executives have the opportunity and responsibility to future proof their organizations by adopting data integration systems that ensure the true value of their data lakes are unlocked.
+Healthcare leaders and executives have the opportunity and responsibility to future-proof their organizations by adopting data integration systems that ensure the true value of their data lakes are unlocked.

 In precision medicine, unique identifiers such as patient IDs, gene names or biological terms and ontologies are often required to integrate data sources.
 Data integration requires the data to be cleaned, transformed and stored prior to unification.
 This process is notoriously error-prone, tedious and time-consuming which necessitates data integration systems.